-Drainage - 602, 605, 611 (Except three-sided flat-top and arch structures or if used for sanitary sewer), 613, 835, 837, 839, 895.
+Drainage - 602, 605, 611 (Except three-sided flat-top and arch structures, conduit for pull boxes, and when used for Sanitary Sewer or Other Utilities), 613, 690 (Pertinent pay items), 833, 834, 835, 837, 839, 841, 895.

 Pipe Alternates - In the following examples, the figure in parentheses at the end of the corrugated metal pipe descriptions indicates the metal thickness of the pipe; if there are two figures, the first figure indicates the thickness of the top plates and the second figure indicates the thickness of the bottom plates.
 If there is no figure, the thickness shown for that pipe size in the appropriate 707 Table of the Construction and Material Specifications will suffice and need not be shown on the plan.
-Figures in brackets for 707.04 indicate the height of corrugation.
-The 1inch corrugation should generally be noted for pipe diameters over 48 inches.
+A figure in parentheses for 707.04 indicates the height of corrugation.
+A 1-inch corrugation should generally be noted for pipe diameters over 48 inches.